FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/parameter_setting.rst

 .. centered:: Figure 3.1-1 Fixed mounting

-Considering more flexible and rich robot deployment scenarios, we provide a free mounting function.
-Users click the "360-degree free mounting" tab in the robot's 3D virtual display area to enter the robot free mounting mode setting page.
-Manually adjust the "base tilt" and "base rotation" angles, and the 3D model will show the mounting effect accordingly.
-After modification, click the "Apply" button to complete the robot mounting method setting.
+Considering the more flexible and rich robot deployment scenarios, we provide a free installation function.
+Users click the "Free" tab under the "Initial - Base - Mounting" menu to enter the robot free installation mode setting page.
+Manually adjust the "Base Tilt" and "Base Rotation" angles, and the 3D model will display the installation effect accordingly.
+After modification, click the "Apply" button to complete the robot installation mode setting.

 .. image:: teaching_pendant_software/026.png
    :width: 6in